 What is banana peel teeth whitening and how do I do it?

-According to the trend, rubbing the inside of a banana peel on your teeth daily, before or after brushing your teeth, causes your teeth to gradually get whiter over a few weeks.
+According to the trend, rubbing the inside of a banana peel on your teeth daily, before or after brushing, causes your teeth to gradually get whiter over a few weeks.
 You can actually buy banana toothpaste, but unfortunately, it's usually just flavouring rather than banana ingredients.
 If you're looking for whitening toothpaste, you can check our full article here.

 Are bananas good for your teeth?